- Home

 - Ganache: It’s an easy-to-use Ethereum blockchain client.

-- Web3.js: Web3.js is an Ethereum JavaScript API to communicate with the Ethereum network.
+- Web3.js: Web3.js is an Ethereum JavaScript API that communicates with the Ethereum network.

 - Truffle: Truffle is a development environment for Ethereum.
 You can use it to organize, compile, test, and deploy smart contracts.

-- MetaMask: It’s a browser extension as well as a crypto wallet.
+- MetaMask: It’s a browser extension and a crypto wallet.
 MetaMask enables you to communicate with Ethereum even if you don’t run a full node.
 You need dummy Ethers to test smart contracts, and you can use MetaMask for this.

 7. Configuring the tools to use with the Ethereum blockchain network